Applyra

 Is Applyra a real alternative to Asolytics?

 Yes, for indie developers and small studios.
-Both tools track keywords on App Store and Google Play, support competitor analysis, and include a free tier.
-The difference is positioning: Asolytics splits its paid offering between a $59/month Start plan and a $199/month Pro plan aimed at ASO agencies and consultants.
-Applyra keeps a single $9.99/month plan with unlimited keywords, which fits the indie budget better.
+Both tools track keywords on App Store and Google Play and cover competitor intelligence.
+The difference is positioning and entry cost: Asolytics starts at $49 per month and is aimed at ASO agencies and consultants, and it no longer has a free plan.
+Applyra keeps a single $9.99 per month plan with unlimited keywords, plus a permanent free plan, which fits the indie budget better.

 How much does Asolytics cost?